Find Your Perfect School

 - Intelligence Analyst

-As you can see, a degree in political science opens doors to a number of fantastic careers.
+As you can see, a degree in political science opens doors to several fantastic careers.
 Some of them are more lucrative than others.
 Take a closer look at our top 20 most lucrative political science careers below.

 The 20 Most Lucrative Political Science Careers